 Over 75% of internal medicine board exam questions are based on patient presentations.
 According to ABIM, “The setting of the encounters reflect[s] current medical practice, so [roughly 75%] take place in an outpatient or emergency department setting…the remainder occur in inpatient settings, ranging from the intensive care unit to the nursing home.”

-ABIM avoids questions that only involve recall of facts.
+ABIM avoids questions that only involve the recall of facts.
 Rather, “the majority of items require integration of information from several sources, prioritization of alternatives, and/or utilization of clinical judgment in reaching a correct conclusion.”

 Enhancing Your ABIM Board Exam Review